photo-cli/photo-cli/README.md

   -b, --bigdatacloud-key            (Optional) API key needed to use BigDataCloud. https://www.bigdatacloud.com/geocoding-apis/reverse-geocode-to-city-api/ (Instead of using this option, environment name: PHOTO_CLI_BIG_DATA_CLOUD_API_KEY can be used. )

-  -v, --bigdatacloud-levels         (Optional) Admin levels separated with space. ( To see which level correspond to which address level, you may use `photo-cli address` to see full response returned from BigDataCloud. )
+  -u, --bigdatacloud-levels         (Optional) Admin levels separated with space. ( To see which level correspond to which address level, you may use `photo-cli address` to see full response returned from BigDataCloud. )

   -m, --googlemaps-types            (Optional) GoogleMaps address types separated with space. ( To see which level correspond to which address level, you may use `photo-cli address` to see full response returned from GoogleMaps. )